tekupoko3/leap_year_calculator/README.md

 ## class JudgeLeapYear(year)

   - \<int or str\> year: Initial value which is to be judged whether it's leap year or not.
-    If you wont to substitute Type str to year, it must be written with matching regular expr. r'\-[0-9]'.
+    If you wont to substitute Type str to year instead of Type int,
+    it must be written with matching regular expr. r'\-[0-9]'.
     without argument year, this constructs with default member argumants (detailed below).

 ### Member Arguments